$D$-dimensional aether charged black hole and aether waves in M-subclass of Einstein-aether theory: Aether charged black hole solutions and Smarr formual

 with where $M$ is the mass of the black hole.
 The metric (\ref{metric}) becomes,

-This black hole solution has the form of $D$-dimensional Reissner-Nordstrom black hole when the constant $b_1=2/\kappa=1/4\pi$ \cite{myers,wei,wang,cai}.
-The difference is that $Q_b$ is the aether charge, not the electric charge; and the aether field has a constant norm everywhere, but the norm of the electric field $\bar{A}_\mu \bar{A}^\mu=q^2/r^2A(r)$ isn't a constant, where $\bar{A}_\mu$ is the electromagnetic potential, $\bar{A}_\mu=(q/r,0,0,0)$ with the electric charge $q$, so there is only an electric potential $\bar{A}_t$.
+This black hole solution has the form of $D$-dimensional Reissner-Nordstrom black hole when the aether coupling constant $b_1=2/\kappa=1/4\pi$ \cite{myers,wei,wang,cai}, and $M, Q_b$ in Eqs. (\ref{mandq}) are the conserved charges in this aether charged black hole spacetime.
+The difference is that $Q_b$ is the aether charge, not the electric charge; and the aether field has a constant norm everywhere, but the norm of the electric field $\bar{A}_\mu \bar{A}^\mu=q^2/r^2A(r)$ isn't a constant, where $\bar{A}_\mu$ is the electromagnetic potential, $\bar{A}_\mu=(q/r,0,0,0)$ with the electric charge $q$.
 In Ref. \cite{gao}, the aether potentials $u_t $ and $u_r$ correspond to the electric and magnetic part of the electromagnetic potential, i.e., $u_t$ is treated as the electric potential, $u_r$ as the magnetic potential.
-Therefore, here the aether field can be treated as an aether electromagnetic field.
+Therefore, the aether field here can be treated as an aether electromagnetic field.

 This aether charged black hole looks also like the black hole on the brane \cite{dadhich}, where there is no electric charge but instead a tidal charge, arising from the projection onto the brane of free gravitational field effects in the bulk.
-When the aether field is timelike $u_au^a=1$, it has the form of,
+When the aether field is timelike, $u_au^a=1$, it has the form of,

-One can see that at the infinite $r\rightarrow\infty$, the aether electric potential(temporal component of the aether field) $u_t\rightarrow0$ or $h(r)\rightarrow0$, but the aether magnetic potential (radial component of the aether field) $u_r\rightarrow\sqrt{-1}$ due to that $A(r)\rightarrow1$, which is physically meaningless.
-Therefore, there exists no black hole solution when the aether field is timelike.
+where $h(r)$ has the form of Eq. (\ref{hrt}), and $h^2-A(r)\geq0$ means that $\kappa b_1\leq(D-2)/(D-3)$, which shows that the aether coupling constant $b_1$ is limited by the spacetime dimensions $D$.
+One can see that at the infinite $r\rightarrow\infty$, the aether electric potential(temporal component of the aether field) $u_t\rightarrow1$, the aether magnetic potential (radial component of the aether field) $u_r\rightarrow0$ \footnote{Note that in $c_i$ subset Einstein-aether theory, the timelike aether field $u_\mu\rightarrow(1,0,\cdots,0)$ \cite{ding2019} at infinity.}, which are showed in Fig. 1.

-When the aether field is spacelike $u_au^a=-1$, it has the form of,
+When the aether field is spacelike, $u_au^a=-1$, it has the form of,